Aguero shrugs off knee injury worry after helping Man City to Carabao Cup glory | Goal.com

 Aguero shrugs off knee injury worry after helping Man City to Carabao Cup glory

-Aguero scored the opening goal of the final after 20 minutes, with a typically predatory finish from Phil Foden’s headed cross.
-Foden was later named Man of the Match.
+Aguero scored the opening goal of the final after 20 minutes, with a typically predatory finish from Phil Foden’s headed cross, with the midfielder later named man of the match.

 A header from Rodri gave City a 2-0 lead before Mbwana Samatta earned the Villans a lifeline, but the Blues held on to win the trophy for the third straight season.

-Aguero’s injury could have put a damper on the occasion but the Argentina international said it was a minor knock.
+Aguero’s injury could have put a dampener on the occasion but the Argentina international said it was a minor knock.

 "I'm OK, just a kick on my knee, I'm fine," he told Sky Sports after the game.